PeARSearch/PeARS-lite/README.md

 ##### 3. Install the build dependencies:

-From the PeARS-orchard directory, run:
+From the PeARS-lite directory, run:

     pip install -r requirements.txt